NAWAZ-SRM/image-style-transfer/readme.md

-p# 🎨 Enhanced Neural Style Transfer using VGG‑19 and Gram Matrix
+## 🎨 Enhanced Neural Style Transfer using VGG‑19 and Gram Matrix

 > A deep learning‑based system for artistic style transfer combining the structural patterns of one image with the textures of another — delivering photo‑realistic stylizations with advanced performance benchmarking.